-The project involves the construction of a 10.6 MW solar PV installation with storage at the DeGrussa Copper Mine.
-Solar will provide the majority of the mine’s daytime electricity requirements, offsetting more than 20% of total diesel consumption.
+The project, commissioned in June 2016, involves the operation of a 10.6 MW solar PV installation with storage at the DeGrussa Copper Mine.
+Solar will provide the majority of the mine’s daytime electricity requirements, offsetting more than 20% of total diesel consumption annually.
 The project aims to increase knowledge and confidence in the use of renewable energy to power off-grid mine sites.

 - Lead organisation: